ghyde/quotes/_posts/2013-10-04-political-back-stabing.md

 ---
 {% include JB/setup %}

-"In politics, the only way to know who's stabbing you in the back is to see their reflection in the eyes of the person stabbing you from the back."
+In politics, the only way to know who's stabbing you in the back is to see their reflection in the eyes of the person stabbing you from the back.